scgbern/scgpico/content/wiki/howtos/howtocompleteamasters/index.md

 -  Use the LaTeX template for the masters thesis in the scgbib git repo: git clone git://scg.unibe.ch/scgbib
 -  Pay attention to [Common Writing Errors](%base_url%/wiki/howtos/commonwritingerrors)!

-The final deliverable is the PDF of the thesis, which will be published in the [SCG archive](/publications/scg-msc).
+The final deliverable is the PDF of the thesis, which will be published in the [SCG publications archive](%base_url%/publications).

 #Providing a copy to the University library